benhills/CodingBootCamp/README.md

 - /Applied/IceSheetGeometry.ipynb

 *Homework*: Write your own jupyter notebook around the dataset that you obtained.
 Use the markdown to write notes and make sure to use comments in the code blocks!

-## Day 4 - Modeling

-*Prerequisites*: Finish exercises from Day 1.
-It is not required that this be done as homework, but it should be done before proceeding below.

-*Goals*: Apply the programming skills that we are developing to scientific models.

-*In-Class Work*: If any students have not completed the Python Basics from Day 1, they should focus on those before continuing.
-Completion of the intermediate jupyter notebooks is ***not*** necessary to continue, but they can be used as a reference at any time.
-- /Models/ClimateForcing.ipynb
-- /Models/SeaIceFeedback.ipynb
-- /Models/IceSheetDynamics.ipynb